 2018 TK Conference Plenary

-This year’s plenary will feature presentations from renowned California and national experts in the areas of early childhood education (ECE) and dual language learners (DLLs) along with an introduction by Karen Manship from the American Institutes for Research.
+This year’s plenary featured presentations from renowned California and national experts in the areas of early childhood education (ECE) and dual language learners (DLLs) along with an introduction by Karen Manship from the American Institutes for Research.

 American Institutes for Research Facebook Twitter LinkedIn